collectionspace/cspace_django_project/README.md

 # As root user, and within our activated virtual environment ('cspace_venv')
 python manage.py syncdb
 ```
+NOTE: if auth fails, and your password contains special characters, you may need to wrap your password in triple quotes, ie. 'PASSWORD': """mySpecial1231412!@#$$@$%%(password"""

 ##### Step 11: Install and Setup Apache Solr